expressvpn/wolfssl-sys/README.md

 ```
 [dependencies]
-wolfssl-sys = "0.1.6"
+wolfssl-sys = "0.1.7"
 ```
 To ensure that the crate can be built even offline, the crate includes the source code for WolfSSL (currently version `5.4.0`).
-WolfSSL uses autotools to build and configure the library so this will need to be install on the build system.
+WolfSSL uses autotools to build and configure the library so this will need to be installed on the build system.

+Note: This crate includes a patch from the WolfSSL master branch to improve reporting with Post Quantum curves.
+It has no other effect and as it is already merged into master, will be removed when WolfSSL cuts a new release.

 ## Building with Earthly
 There is also an `Earthfile` provided so that you can build the crate in [Earthly](https://earthly.dev):